COS301-SE-2022/ReverseHand/README.md

     <p>
       I am a third year computer science student who is passionate about all things computer science.
-I am familiar with a variety of programming languages and have industry experiance in both AWS Amplify and Flutter.
+I am familiar with a variety of programming languages and have industry experience in both AWS Amplify and Flutter.
 I love solving complex problems and optimizing solutions.
     </p>